7th Parachute Regiment Royal Horse Artillery

-7th Parachute Regiment, Royal Horse Artillery (7 HAT) is a regiment of the Royal Artillery in the British Army.
+7th Parachute Regiment, Royal Horse Artillery is an airborne regiment of the Royal Artillery in the British Army.
 It currently serves in the field artillery role with 16 Air Assault Brigade Combat Team, and is equipped with the L118 Light Gun.

 The regiment was constituted in 1961 out of existing batteries that have served continuously since the Napoleonic Wars.

 History

 The regiment was formed on 27 June 1961 with the re-designation of 33rd Parachute Light Regiment Royal Artillery as 7th Parachute Regiment Royal Horse Artillery.
 The regiment first saw action in the middle-east in Kuwait in 1961 and then in Aden in 1963–65 where it was involved in fierce fighting in the Radfan mountains.
 The 1970s and 80s saw the regiment involved in four Northern Ireland tours in the infantry role as well as a period where they briefly lost their airborne status and were arms-plotted to Germany until 1984 when they joined newly formed 5th Airborne Brigade and returned to Aldershot.

 In 1994 the regiment deployed to Cyprus as part of the UN mission to patrol the buffer-zone between Cypriot and Turkish forces.
 This was followed in 1996–97 with two battery deployments to Bosnia as part of the NATO mission and the Kosovo campaign of 1999.

 Since the formation of 16 Air Assault Brigade in 1999, 7 Para RHA has been involved in numerous overseas operations.
 The Sierra Leone campaign in summer 2000 was followed by involvement in the 2001 Macedonia conflict as 'Operation Essential Harvest' a year later.
 The regiment also sent a number of troops to Northern Ireland in 2001 who were at the forefront of the Holy Cross riots in that year while deployed with the 1st Battalion, the Royal Irish Regiment.
 Two batteries deployed to the Kabul area of Afghanistan in early 2002.

 On the afternoon of 19 March 2003 the regiment fired the first shots of the Iraq War by any coalition ground forces.
 The next day they crossed the border in support of the US I Marine Expeditionary Force.
 The regiment was instrumental in securing the strategic Rumalya oilfields and supporting the MEF in their move north to Nasiriyah.